botletics/SIM7000-LTE-Shield/README.md

 - Post to an API via LTE CAT-M1

 ### To-Do List
-- Test phone
+- Test phone functionality (maybe on a later product version with voice support)
-- Add an IoT HTTP GET/POST function for cloud API's
 - Create an IoT example that posts temperature and GPS lat/long data to the cloud

 ### Completed Tasks